mateonunez/struggling-with-k8s/README.md

 ### Apply from a file

 > Commands are beautiful and useful, but bro.
 I'm lazy.
-Now I gonna create all mi configuration files.
+Now I gonna create all my configuration files.

 ```yaml
 apiVersion: apps/v1